zsedem/nixos-configuration/README.md

 during rebuild if you just copy-paste it.

 # Reusable parts
+## Locals folder
+In this folder everything is imported by the `default.nix` expression.

+## Importing certificates
+To make it easier to add certificates the `commons/nixos/certs.nix` is created to import all certificates added to the certs folder

 ## VS Code wrapper script
 Do you want different instances of VSCode at the same time?